-Base: 10,341 learners receiving training (excludes "unknown" sector).
+Base: 10,341 learners receiving training (excludes Unknown sector).
 Source: PwC Management Data

 An analysis by Tier 2 subject area explains some of the apparent anomalies in Tables 7 and 8.
 Health and safety training is classified under the Health and safety training is classified under the Health and Social Care Tier 2 subject category.
 This explains why three-in-ten learners within the Health, Public Services and Care at Tier 1 worked in Manufacturing / Engineering and Construction.
 Subjects classed within the Tier 1 Education and Training category are a mix of training for trainers and potential mis-classifications in the dataset which, in several cases, does not provide a specific description of content.